wiscbicklab/PCA_Visualizer/README.md

         IE. (year, rep, SAMPLENUM)
     - Click on the 'Clean CSV' button

-3. **Configure Settings**:

-    - Select a target variable.
-Options: None, BBCH, and custom target
-      - Determines how the points will be color coded for the PCA plot
-      - If Custom target is selected you must enter the target you want to use in the box below
-      - If Custom target is selected and the custom target isn't found in the data None is used
-    - Select the 'Number of PCA components'
-      - Determines the number of PCA components shown on the Scree Plot and heatmap
-    - Select the 'Number of Features'
-      - If Feature Grouping is not enabled this determines the number of features to show on the biplot and interactive biplot
-      - Determines the number of features to use for the 'Top Feature Loadings' plot
-      - If 'Top Features' is selected for the heatmap mode this determines the number of features to use in the heatmap
-    - Select the "Focused PCA Component"
-      - This determines the PCA component to sort Loadings by for both the "Top Feature Loadings' plot and heatmap
-    - Select the 'Text Distance for Labels'
-      - This is a value that changes where the labels are placed on the biplot.
-      - Only Change this if you are having issues with text label overlap

 3. **Generate Plots**:
-    - Click the 'Visualize PCA' button to create a visualization of all points in the first two Principle Components
+    - Click the 'Plot PCA' button to create a visualization of all points in the first two Principle Components
-    - Click the 'Show Scree Plot' button to generate a scree plot with the PCA results
+    - Click the 'Plot Heatmap' button to create a heatmap of the top features
     - Click the 'Biplot' button to generate a Biplot over the first two Principle Components
     - Click the 'Interactive Biplot' button to generate an interactive biplot.
 This will be saved as an html file and opened in your browser
+    - Click the 'Scree Plot' button to generate a scree plot with the PCA results
-    - Click the 'Top Feature Loadings' button to generate a bar plot of the absolute loadings.
+    - Click the 'Feature Loadings Plot' button to generate a bar plot of the absolute loadings.
 Sorted by top values on the selected PCA component

-5. **Enable Feature Grouping**
+4. **Configure Settings**:
+    - Change the Number of 'PCA Components'
+      - Determines the number of PCA components shown on the Scree Plot and heatmap
+    - Change the 'Number of Features'
+      - Determines the number of features to show on the Biplot, Interactive Biplot, Feature Loadings Plot, and Heatmap
+    - Change the "Focused PCA Component"
+      - Determines which PCA component to sort feature loadings by for the Heatmap
+      - Determines Which PCA component to show the top features for on the Feature Loadings Plot
+    - Add a 'PCA Plot Target'
+      - This adds groups to the PCA Plot for the selected target feature
+      - For up to 20 values of the selected feature a unique color is assigned
+      - If more than 20 value exist the values are grouped together with each group having the same number of unique values
+    - Select 'Heatmap Targets'
+      - Entering a list of features seperated by commas will override the heatmap to show the features specified instead of the top features
-    - Click the 'Enable Feature Grouping' checkbox at the top of the plot generation box
+    - Select 'Enable Feature Grouping'
-    - Click the 'Browse' button next to the 'Feature Grouping Map:' text
+      - This will allow you to Click the 'Browse' button next to the checkbox
+      - Click the 'Browse' button to load a Feature-Group Map
         - Select a csv file from the pop up
           - The first row of the csv file should be, 'Feature,Group'
           - Every other row should contain a Feature in the first column and it's associated group in the second column
-      - Extra Features not found in the dataset are fine
+          - Any Features not in the Feature-Group Map will be assigned their own individual group automatically
-    - Click on the 'Biplot' or 'Interactive Biplot' buttons to generate new plots color coded by group instead of feature

-6. **Generate Heatmap**
-    - Select the heatmap feature from the dropdown menu or select 'Custom Features
-      - If 'Custom Features' is selected type the feature you would like to see in the box below seperated by commas
-    - Click the 'Plot Heatmap' button to generate a heatmap.
+      - Groups Features together to use the same color on the Biplot and Interactive Biplot

-7. **Save Plot**
+5. **Save Plot**
     - Below the 'PCA Analysis Results' box should be text showing the current output directory.
 By defualt: KUpca_plots_output
     - Click the 'Select Output Directory' button to the right of the text to select a different ouput directory.
     - Click the 'Save Plot' button to save a .png file of the currently displayed plot to the output directory

-8. **Select Color Palette**
-    - At the botton of the left side of the application is a dropdown that allows you to change the color palette used for the Biplot and Interactive Biplot
-    - This color palette applies colors to the following groupings: fab, non-fab, non-raa pests, beneficials, and raa.
-    - For any other groups or features a color-blind friendly palette is used if 10 or less are being used If more than 10 but 20 or less are being used a non-color-blind palette is used

 ## Development Notes